Golden Jackal informal study Group in Europe GOJAGE

 GOJAGE (2011): Giorgos Giannatos (Greece), Luca Lapini (Italy), Dumitru Murariu (Romania), Miha Krofel (Slovenia), Dusko Cirovic (Serbia), Laszlo Szabo (Hungary), Ovidiu Banea (Romania), Petre Gargarea (Romania), Daniel Perez Vazquez (Spain), Jaroslav Cervinka (Czech Republic), Martin Salek (Czech Republic), Aleksandra Penezic (Serbia), Frank Zachos (Austria), Mark Hajdu (Hungary), Letizia Kozlan (Italy).

-Until now joined GOJAGE: Ivana Selanec (Croatia), Alexandra Grigore (Romania), Nicoleta Dinculescu (Romania), Krassimir Kurtev (Bulgaria), Gabriella Dragne (Greece), Dan Vasiu (Romania), Franco Milani (Italy), Stefano Pecorella (Italy), Tomaž Berce (Slovenia), Cristian-Remus Papp (Romania), Coşkun Tez (Turkey), Osman Ibiş (Turkey), Mateja Deržič (Slovenia), Jasna Mladenovič (Slovenia), Ivan Budinski (Croatia), Lejla Colic (Croatia), Stefano Filacorda (Italy), Andrea Caboni (Italy), Luca Dorigo (Italy), Marco Pavanello (Italy), Peep Männil (Estonia), Kaja Lotman (Estonia), Liisi Laos (Estonia), Alex Lotman (Estonia), Tonis Ulm (Estonia), Antti Halkka (Finland), Hiroshi Tsunoda (Japan), Ilya Acosta Pankov (Bulgaria), Felix Böcker (Germany), Dominique Van Asperen (Greece), Igor Zagorodniuk (Ukraine), Mykola Rozhenko (Ukraine), Sergey Zhyla (Ukraine), Valery Dombrovski (Belarus), Viktor Demianchik (Belarus), Elena Dyatlova (Ukraine), Andriy-Taras Bashta (Ukraine), Jose Luis Alvarez Piernas (Spain), Lucian Parfon (Romania), Radu Mot (Romania), Chandika Jayaratne (Sri Lanka), Maria Petridou (Greece), Grygoriy Kolomytsev (Ukraine), Michelle Drew (Australia), Stoyan Stoyanov (Bulgaria), Timo Maran (Estonia), Janez Tarman (Slovenia), Julie K. Young (USA), Jeffrey Sweetbaum (Montenegro), Nathan Ranc (France), Wojciech Solarz (Poland), Sebastijan Lamut (Slovenia), Anita Kurys (Hungary), Francisco Jorge Álvares (Portugal), Maciej Romanski (Poland), Gintarė Žalkauskaite (Lithuania), Jos Stratford (United Kingdom), Aakriti Singh (India), Jennifer Hatlauf (Austria), Klaus Hackländer (Austria), Janos Botond Kiss (Romania), Liselotte Wesley Andersen (Denmark), Neculai Selaru (Romania), Calin Gherman (Romania), Vladimir Talpes (Romania), Angela Ionica (Romania), Nuno Guimarães (Slovakia), Francesca Nemola (Italy), Francesca Decandia (Italy), Vaidas Balys (Lithuania), Mogens Trolle (Denmark), Carsten Rahbek (Denmark), Attila Farkas (Romania), Carlo Comazzi (Italy).
+Until now joined GOJAGE: Ivana Selanec (Croatia), Alexandra Grigore (Romania), Nicoleta Dinculescu (Romania), Krassimir Kurtev (Bulgaria), Gabriella Dragne (Greece), Dan Vasiu (Romania), Franco Milani (Italy), Stefano Pecorella (Italy), Tomaž Berce (Slovenia), Cristian-Remus Papp (Romania), Coşkun Tez (Turkey), Osman Ibiş (Turkey), Mateja Deržič (Slovenia), Jasna Mladenovič (Slovenia), Ivan Budinski (Croatia), Lejla Colic (Croatia), Stefano Filacorda (Italy), Andrea Caboni (Italy), Luca Dorigo (Italy), Marco Pavanello (Italy), Peep Männil (Estonia), Kaja Lotman (Estonia), Liisi Laos (Estonia), Alex Lotman (Estonia), Tonis Ulm (Estonia), Antti Halkka (Finland), Hiroshi Tsunoda (Japan), Ilya Acosta Pankov (Bulgaria), Felix Böcker (Germany), Dominique Van Asperen (Greece), Igor Zagorodniuk (Ukraine), Mykola Rozhenko (Ukraine), Sergey Zhyla (Ukraine), Valery Dombrovski (Belarus), Viktor Demianchik (Belarus), Elena Dyatlova (Ukraine), Andriy-Taras Bashta (Ukraine), Jose Luis Alvarez Piernas (Spain), Lucian Parfon (Romania), Radu Mot (Romania), Chandika Jayaratne (Sri Lanka), Maria Petridou (Greece), Grygoriy Kolomytsev (Ukraine), Michelle Drew (Australia), Stoyan Stoyanov (Bulgaria), Timo Maran (Estonia), Janez Tarman (Slovenia), Julie K. Young (USA), Jeffrey Sweetbaum (Montenegro), Nathan Ranc (France), Wojciech Solarz (Poland), Sebastijan Lamut (Slovenia), Anita Kurys (Hungary), Francisco Jorge Álvares (Portugal), Maciej Romanski (Poland), Gintarė Žalkauskaite (Lithuania), Jos Stratford (United Kingdom), Aakriti Singh (India), Jennifer Hatlauf (Austria), Klaus Hackländer (Austria), Janos Botond Kiss (Romania), Liselotte Wesley Andersen (Denmark), Neculai Selaru (Romania), Calin Gherman (Romania), Vladimir Talpes (Romania), Angela Ionica (Romania), Nuno Guimarães (Slovakia), Francesca Nemola (Italy), Francesca Decandia (Italy), Vaidas Balys (Lithuania), Mogens Trolle (Denmark), Carsten Rahbek (Denmark), Attila Farkas (Romania), Carlo Comazzi (Italy), Anastasios Legakis (Greece).

 Reliable data and scientific support we got from Janosch Arnold (Austria), Boris Krystufek (Slovenia), Grigore Baboianu (Romania), Nikolai Spassov (Bulgaria), Vassil Golemansky (Bulgaria), Wieslaw Bogdanowicz (Poland), Vasyl Prydatko (Ukraine).